Northampton Press

-By BERNIE O’HARE in Local News
+By PAUL WILLISTEIN in Local News

-After months of budget hearings, followed by numerous amendments, Northampton County Council voted unanimously Dec.
-1 to approve Executive John Brown’s $379 million spending plan for 2017.
+The girls volleyball coaches at Northampton Area High School (NAHS) have resigned.

+The resignations of Morgan Litak, head girls volleyball coach, and Jason Winchenbach, assistant girls volleyball coach, both effective Dec.
+12, 2016, were...

 -